MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/network-management/qos/configuring-port-ranges-for-your-conferencing-application-and-mediation-servers.md

 ms.topic: article
 ms.prod: skype-for-business-itpro
 localization_priority: Normal
-description: "To implement Quality of Service, you should configure identical port ranges for audio, video, and application sharing on your Conferencing, Application, and Mediation servers."
+description: "This article describes how to configure port ranges and a Quality of Service policy for your Conferencing, Application, and Mediation servers."
 ---

 # Configuring port ranges and a Quality of Service policy for your Conferencing, Application, and Mediation servers

-In order to implement Quality of Service, you should configure identical port ranges for audio, video, and application sharing on your Conferencing, Application, and Mediation servers.
-Configuring port ranges facilitates the use of Quality of Service by ensuring that all traffic of a specified type (for example, all audio traffic) travels through the same set of ports.
+This article describes how to configure port ranges and a Quality of Service policy for your Conferencing, Application, and Mediation servers.

 ## Configure port ranges